 Recipe Ingredients

-- Milk - I used FairLife for extra protein.
-Any milk will do.
+- Milk – I used FairLife for extra protein.
+Any milk will do or heavy cream to add more richness to your boursin macaroni.

-- Cheese - I used raw cheddar and mozzarella.
+- Cheese – I used white cheddar.
 It’s best if you shred your own as it’ll melt better.

 See the recipe card below for a full list of ingredients and measurements.